 mod do_something {

-// Import func_visibility module
+// Import func_visibility moduleuse crate::func_visibility;

 // Call the private_function from outside its parent module